By Arham saklia

 FontSize Tweak provides a straightforward way to adjust Windows’ system fonts without needing administrator rights.
 Here’s a quick rundown:

-that runs without installationGrab the latest copy from the FontSize Tweak page.
-The site links to the GitHub release where you can download FontSizeTweak.exe
+HKEY_CURRENT_USER\Control Panel\Desktop\WindowMetrics using the correct LOGFONT layout.exe that runs without installationGrab the latest copy from the FontSize Tweak page.
+The site links to the GitHub release where you can download FontSizeTweak.exe and the source code.
+Just run the executable—no install needed.

 The app launches with a master slider that lets you adjust all font sizes in one sweep.
 A dropdown menu exposes individual settings—MenuFont, IconFont and others—if you need to fine‑tune just one area.
 The current value is detected at startup and displayed next to the slider.
 As you move it, a preview label updates in real time so you know exactly what you'll get.
 A reset button restores Windows defaults with a single click.